codacy/docs/docs/organizations/what-are-synced-organizations.md

 ![Deleting an organization](images/organization-delete.png)

 !!! note
-    **If you're using Codacy Cloud** we will ask for your feedback on why you are deleting your organization.
+    **If you're using Codacy Cloud** we will ask for your feedback on why you're deleting your organization.

 ## See also